dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 Later on component B is loaded which asks for `3.1.0-preview LatestMajor` (for example the one in active development).
 This load will fail since `3.0.0` is not enough to run this component.
 Loading the components in reverse order (B first and then A) will work since the `3.1.0-preview` runtime will be selected.*

+Modification to automatic roll forward to latest patch:
+Existing behavior is to find a matching framework based on the above rules and then apply roll forward to latest patch (except if `Disable` is specified).
+The new behavior should be:
+* If the above rules find a matching pre-release version of a framework, then automatic roll forward to latest patch is not applied.
+* If the above rules find a matching release version of a framework, automatic roll forward to latest patch is applied.

+This is done to adapt to .NET Core's usage of pre-release versions.
+Per semantic versioning the pre-release part of the version is the least significant - less significant than patch version.
+Without this modification, automatic roll forward to latest patch would mean that the latest available preview would always be selected. .NET Core usage of previews is more akin to major version - each preview release (Preview 1 to Preview 2 for example) can contain changes which are breaking with respect to the previous preview.
+Automatic roll forward to latest pre-release would also make it hard to test two preview releases side by side on a single machine.

 ### Proposed new "pre-release" mode
 The above behavior makes sense for most users, but it makes it hard for us to test new versions of frameworks.
 Let's assume .NET Core 3.0 already shipped and there are apps which target `3.0.0 rollForward = Minor` (the default).
 The shipped framework is version `3.0.0`.
 Now the next patch release is being prepared and `3.0.1-preview` is produced.
 With the proposed (and current) behavior, there's no good way to make the apps use the new preview for testing purposes.